tugberkgoc/foundation-notes/01a The HTTP Protocol.md

 1. Modify the route so that if the `format` query string is set to `lower` the name is set as [lowercase](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase).
 2. Add a second query string called `reverse`:
 	1. if missing or set to `false` the text is left alone.
-	2. If it has a value of `true` the text should be reversed by using the [`split()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) to convert the string to an array of characters and then the [`join()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) to convert the array back into a string.
+	2. If it has a value of `true` the text should be reversed.
+You will need to use the following JavaScript functions, read the documentation carefully before trying to complete the task:
+	    1. You will need to use the [`split()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) to convert the string to an array of characters.
+	    2. Then you will need to use the [Array.reverse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reverse) function to reverse the array indexes.
+	    3. Finally the [`join()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) to convert the array back into a string.

 ### 1.4 Request Headers